croservices/cro/docs/index.md

 ## Reference

-The full details, organized by module.
+The full details, organized by module:

 ### Cro::Core